fatih/vim-go-tutorial/README.md

 colorscheme molokai
 ```

-After that restart Vim and call `:PlugInstall`.
+After that restart Vim and call `:source ~/.vimrc`, then `:PlugInstall`.
 This will pull the plugin
 and install it for you.
 After the plugin is installed, you need to restart Vim
 again.